xNS5/rentalreviews/content/privacy-policy/_index.md

 It is important to note that we do not sell, share, rent, or otherwise transfer your personal information to any third-party companies for their marketing purposes.
 The data collected through Google Analytics is used solely for the purpose of analyzing website traffic and user behavior, and it is not linked to any personally identifiable information.

-## **Cookies**

-Cookies are small data files that are stored on your device when you visit a website.
-We use cookies to enhance your browsing experience and provide personalized content.
-You can choose to disable cookies through your browser settings; however, please be aware that some features of our website may not function properly if cookies are disabled.

 ## **Data Security**

 We take data security seriously and implement appropriate measures to protect your personal information from unauthorized access, alteration, disclosure, or destruction.
 Despite our best efforts, no method of data transmission over the internet or electronic storage is completely secure, and we cannot guarantee the absolute security of your information.

 ## **Bypassing Analytics**

-Sure, here's the information formatted in Markdown syntax:

 **Blocking Google Analytics with Browser Extensions**